nodejs/node/doc/api/crypto.md

 });
 ```

-The `crypto.DEFAULT_ENCODING` may be used to change the way the `derivedKey`
+The `crypto.DEFAULT_ENCODING` property can be used to change the way the
-is passed to the callback:
+`derivedKey` is passed to the callback.
+This property, however, has been
+deprecated and use should be avoided.

 ```js
 const crypto = require('crypto');